 The Simple Art of Winning, by Rick McKinney

-A classic book on Olympic Recurve archery by Olympic Champion and coach Rick McKinney.
-The book contains detail on technique and the mental game.
-This book doesn’t teach the latest techniques and fads and is still the number one recommendation of many top Olympic Recurve archers.
+The classic book on Olympic Recurve archery by Olympic Champion and coach Rick McKinney.
+The book contains details on shooting technique and the mental game.
+This book doesn’t teach the latest techniques and fads and in spite of that, or more likely, because of that, it is still the number one recommendation of many top Olympic Recurve archers.
+The book has a section on equipment and tuning, but if you are just getting into archery you’ll probably want to also get a book with more detail on selecting equipment.
 Not available from Amazon.

 The links to Amazon are “affiliate links”.
-If you buy something from the link you pay I, theoretically, get a small fee at no cost to you.
-Lots of websites use them.
+If you buy something from the link I can get a small cut at no cost to you.
 You can bypass them by just Googling the book rather than clicking on the link.
 The price is the same either way. 🙂